 Breakfast for 3.50€ at the hostel was more expensive than normal.
 Although there were provisions more like a continental breakfast.

-Time out for a day also provides opportunity for reflections.
+Timeout for a day also provides an opportunity for reflections.
 First music.

-Music is for me such an important mood setter.
+Music is such an important mood setter for me.
 I like most types of music, at the “right” time and place.
 Exceptions would be teenyboppers, boy bands and studio constructed and arranged simple pop.
 Muzak more or less.

 I have many music playlists on my iPhone that I put together before leaving Australia for the Camino.
-I seem to return to 2 of them as I find them both inspirational:
+I seem to return to 2 of the playlists as I find them both inspirational:

 The first playlist I call “3 in a row” – 3 continuous songs from one artist multiplied many times.
 The playlist’s first 2 artists are Lee Clayton and Blue Öyster Cult.
-American culture imperialism… aka American rock.
+American cultural imperialism… aka American rock.
+Love it!